drudru/KeyBox/README.md

 ## News / Updates

+2017-09-07 - I missed my internal goal for the distro, but I've made great progress there.
+I also added a quick link in the menu for a password generator.
+It generates 8 characters at a time and sends them out as keypresses.
+The distro should land next week.

 2017-08-28 - I've been using the device for a week and got all the code up on github.
 I will now work on the next big milestone.
 I will build a tiny distro for download that has everything configured and installed.